 3. Talk to a professional.
 The best information comes from the experts.
-And investing professionals are the experts in the field of retirement planning.
 They can help you open retirement accounts, choose the right mutual funds for your age and risk tolerance, and answer all of your questions.

 If you’re new to the world of retirement education and planning, write down a list of things you want to know:

 - What’s the difference between a 401(k) and an IRA?
-And a Roth IRA?
+What about traditional IRA and a Roth IRA?